d3r3nic/exitexif/README.md

 ## Running with Docker

-1. Build the Docker image: `docker build -t MetaMorph .`
+1. Build the Docker image: `docker build -t exitexif .`

 2. Start the Docker container: